 The term ‘sexting’ is used to describe the exchange of sexually explicit images, photos, messages or videos and it generally includes messages sent via email, text, messenger or social media.

-Sexting can have a long-lasting impact on a child's self-esteem and their reputation as sometimes images that were not intended for sharing beyond the recipient can spread incredibly quickly, causing them huge emotional distress - 21% of reports to Child Exploitation and Online Protection were about the sharing of a self-created indecent image.
+Sexting can have a long-lasting impact on a child's self-esteem and their reputation.
+Sometimes images that were not intended for sharing beyond the recipient can spread incredibly quickly, causing the sender huge emotional distress.

-It can lead to lead to negative comments and bullying as explicit content can spread very quickly over the internet and affect your child's reputation at school or in the community and could also affect education and employment prospects.
+It can lead to negative comments and bullying as explicit content can spread very quickly over the internet and affect your child's reputation at school or in the community.
+It could also affect education and employment prospects.

 When children engage in sexting they're creating an indecent image of a person under the age of 18 which, even if they take it themselves, is against the law.
 Distributing an indecent image of a child - sending it on via text - is also illegal.